Philosophy (PHIL)

 CSU GE: C2 IGETC: 3B District GE: C2

-PHIL 011 Introduction to Political and Aesthetic Philosophies 3 Units
+PHIL 012 Introduction to Existentialism 3 Units

 Lecture Hours: 3 Lab Hours: None Repeatable: No Grading: L